iconsumeplutonium/personal-website/src/content/projects/6DOF.md

 ---
 title: 'Six Degrees of Fortnite'
-description: 'A website that connects any franchise back to Fortnite through crossovers, with a 3D visualization of all crossovers back to Fortnite.
+description: 'A website that connects any franchise back to Fortnite through crossovers, and includes a 3D visualization of all crossovers back to Fortnite.
 Over 2K unique visitors since launch.'
 image:
   url: '/images/GitHub.webp'
   alt: 'GitHub wallpaper'